vinyldns/vinyldns/modules/docs/src/main/tut/operator/pre.md

 The `BatchChangeRepository` holds the batch itself and all individual changes that executed in the batch.
 * `UserChangeRepository` - Holds changes to users

-**Note: The UserChangeRepository is currently only used in the portal, and lives outside of the api.
+**Note: The UserChangeRepository is currently only used in the portal, and lives outside of the API.
 This will be moved alongside the other repositories in the near future.**

 ## Database Types